desmos-labs/desmos-contracts/docs/architecture/adr-004-tips-contract.md

 * all the post's received tips;
 * all the tips sent by a user;
 * all the tips received by a user.

+##### ClaimFees
+With the `ClaimFees` message the contract's admin can withdraw all the collected fees and send them to the given `recipient`.
+The `recipient` can be a user or another contract.

 ##### UpdateServiceFee
 With the `UpdateServiceFee` message the user can update the previously set service fee.